gokul-krishnan-gs/mini-web-projects/loading-screen/README.md

 ### Features

-Pure HTML & CSS (no JavaScript required)
+- Pure HTML & CSS (no JavaScript required)

-Smooth infinite looping animation
+- Smooth infinite looping animation

-Clean and minimal design with subtle motion
+- Clean and minimal design with subtle motion

-Fully responsive and lightweight
+- Fully responsive and lightweight

+### Technologies

+- HTML5 – Semantic markup for accessibility and structure

+- CSS3 – Flexbox for layout and keyframe animations